CCCF Championship

-The CCCF Championship was an association football competition organized by CCCF as its top regional tournament for men's senior national teams from Central America and the Caribbean.
+The CCCF Championship was an official association football competition organized by CCCF as the premier regional tournament for men's senior national teams from Central America, the Caribbean and Suriname.
+It was held between 1941 to 1961, and featured between three and nine participating teams throughout its history.
+The champions of 1951 and 1955 also qualified for the Panamerican Championship.

+Ten editions of the competition were held, the most successful team was Costa Rica with seven titles.

 History

 The regional competition was born in 1938, in Panama City, with the founding of the Confederación Centroamericana y del Caribe de Fútbol (Central American and Caribbean Football Confederation), but the outbreak of the Second World War, a year later, prevented the first championship from taking place.

 The initiative, at first, did not have great acceptance in May 1941, during the opening tournament in the Costa Rican capital San José, as only five teams were registered.
 The champion was the host Costa Rica and in the individual field, the Costa Rican José Rafael "Fello" Meza and the Curaçao-born Hans Najar were the top scorers, with eight goals, and the Costa Rican Hugo Zúñiga was the goalkeeper who was beaten the least, having only conceded five goals in four games.

 In the II Central American and Caribbean Football Championship, held in December 1943 at the Estadio Jorge "El Mágico" González in San Salvador.

 The host El Salvador was shaping up to be the future champion, and to do so it only needed to beat Costa Rica.
 The tournament's Organizing Committee was so confident that it prepared a final ceremony with great pomp and display.
 Unfortunately for them, Costa Rica won 4–2, against a local team cheered on by 30,000 people.
 The Ticos thus aborted the Salvadoran celebration.
 The fans unleashed their anger against Costa Ricans and Guatemalans, who happily hugged each other in the middle of the field and were showered with insults.
 Members of the army intervened to guard the Costa Rican team to the Astoria Hotel, guaranteeing their safety.
 The site was soon surrounded by a crowd, which came defiant of their team's defeat.

 El Salvador and Guatemala tied for first place with nine points, and had to play a playoff to decide the title.
 But the Guatemalan delegation, after the bitter experience of Costa Rica in the last game, decided to withdraw from the competition, fearful of what would happen if they won, so the Salvadoran team was the champion for having a better goal difference than the Guatemalans.

 The III Central American and Caribbean Football Championship, held again in San José, between February and March 1946, Guatemala was one point behind Costa Rica, which took over the title with eight points, compared to seven of its enemies.